 But those are things we perceive as love, Sinn says.
 We just don't know for sure.
 But we do have science helping us better understand.

 In 2014, Emory University researchers employed an fMRI scan and found that the section of dogs' brains—the caudate nucleus—associated with positive expectations reacted most strongly to the scent of their familiar humans.
 (The scents were collected from the humans' sans-deodorant armpits, so dogs really must love us.)

 A similar study from scientists in Budapest, Hungary, offered similar results, but it instead focused on sound.
 Their findings suggest dogs can interpret the emotion in our voices—meaning they might be able to discern the happy voice we use as we talk to them, Sinn says.

-“We can’t interview them, we can’t put them on a couch and analyze rhythm, but these studies suggest we’re quite important to them,” she adds.
+"We can't interview them, we can't put them on a couch and analyze them, but these studies suggest we're quite important to them," she adds.

 RELATED: 5 Choices That Make Your Dog Happy

 There are other signs from outside the brain.
 Japanese researchers found higher levels of oxytocin—the so-called "love hormone"—in dogs and their owners after they spent time looking into each other's eyes.
 The findings suggest we have a bond with our dogs the same way mothers and infants have.